Returning to Work After Retirement

-A CTPF retiree may decide to return to work as a teacher, but there are some rules to be aware of to avoid a pension cancellation.
-Returning to work on a permanent, annual basis will generally result in your pension being immediately cancelled, to resume only upon re-retirement.
+A CTPF retiree may decide to return to work as a teacher, but there are some rules to be aware of to avoid a pension suspension, cancellation, and possible benefit overpayment.

 Who is Impacted

 A “teacher” is defined as any educational, administrative, professional, or other staff member whose position requires certification or licensure under the Illinois School Code.
+All managerial, supervisory, or confidential employees at contract schools are excluded from the definition of teacher.

 Definition of Day

-Note: This definition of a “day” does not affect the accumulation and tracking of hours worked teaching only drivers education courses—i.e. any portion of an hour worked counts toward the “no more than 900 hours” limitation.
+Note: This definition of a “day” does not affect the accumulation and tracking of hours worked teaching only drivers' education courses — i.e. any portion of an hour worked counts toward the “no more than 900 hours” limitation.

-Return to Work Policy and Summary
+Return to Work Policy

-Summary of Return to Work Policy
+Return to Work Policy

-- 2024 Updates
+2024 Updates

 On June 5, 2024, the Governor signed legislation extending through June 30, 2027, the statutory provision increasing the number of days per school year on which a retiree can return to work on a temporary and non-annual or hourly basis without having a pension cancelled from 120 to 140.
 This legislation initially became effective on July 1, 2022, with a June 30, 2024, expiration date.